Emerging Leaders in Engineering: Cohort 5 (Spring 2023)

 What to Expect as a Participant

-The program consists of multiple events.
+The program consists of multiple opportunities.
 Participants must complete a minimum of 15 hours to earn a completion certificate.

-Located on the Keysight Technologies campus, this one week, in-person laboratory course will focus on building research and laboratory skills in engineering as well as introduce students to leading women in STEM working at Keysight Technologies.
-Students will be able to tour the Keysight Technologies facility and learn about engineering jobs located in their own community.
+Located on the Keysight Technologies campus, students will also be able to tour the Keysight Technologies facility and learn about engineering jobs located in their own community.

 Location: Keysight Technologies Campus, Colorado Springs, Colorado